Value (ethics): Individual differences

 Men are found to value achievement, self-direction, hedonism, and stimulation more than women, while women value benevolence, universality and tradition higher.

 The order of Schwartz's traits are substantially stability amongst adults over time.
 Migrants values change when they move to a new country, but the order of preferences is still quite stable.
 Motherhood causes women to shift their values towards stability and away from openness-to-change but not fathers.

 Moral foundations theory

-Moral foundation theory indentifies five forms of moral foundation harm/care, fairness/reciprocity, in-group/loyalty, authority/respect, and purity/sancity.
-Harm and fairness are often called individualizing foundations, while the other three factors are termed binding foundations.
+Moral foundation theory identifies five forms of moral foundation: harm/care, fairness/reciprocity, in-group/loyalty, authority/respect, and purity/sanctity.
+The first two are often termed individualizing foundations, with the remaining three being binding foundations.
 The moral foundations were found to be correlated with the theory of basic human values.
 The strong correlations are between conservatives values and binding foundations.